RanadiWijaya/AI_clothes_management/README.md

 0. Keluar

-🔧 Tech Stack
+## 🔧 Tech Stack

-- Go (Golang) – Core language for building the CLI app
+- **Go (Golang)** – Core language for building the CLI app
-- Standard libraries only (no third-party packages)
+- **Standard libraries only** (no third-party packages)
+- **Built-in algorithms** for sorting and searching operations

-🛠 Sample Workflow
+## 🛠 Sample Workflow

-Add a few clothing items (top and bottom)
+1. Add a few clothing items (top and bottom)
-Use the "Rekomendasi Outfit" menu to get suggested outfit combinations Sort your wardrobe based on formality to organize looks for events
+2. Use the "Rekomendasi Outfit" menu to get suggested outfit combinations
+3. Sort your wardrobe based on formality to organize looks for events
+4. Search for specific items by color or category when planning outfits

+## 📊 Data Structure

+The application uses a fixed-size array ([MAX_PAKAIAN]Pakaian) to store up to 100 clothing items, where each item contains:

+go
+type Pakaian struct {
+    Tipe              string  // Type of clothing
+    Kategori          string  // Category (atas/bawah/luar/aksesoris)
+    Warna             string  // Color
+    tingkatFormalitas int     // Formality level (1-5)
+}

+## 🎯 Algorithm Design Choices

+- **Selection Sort**: Chosen for its simplicity and in-place sorting capability, suitable for small datasets
+- **Sequential Search**: Implemented to handle unsorted data and find multiple matches
+- **Array-based Storage**: Uses fixed arrays for predictable memory usage and simple indexing

+## 🚀 Future Improvements

+- Implement more efficient sorting algorithms (Quick Sort, Merge Sort)
+- Add Binary Search for sorted data
+- Enhance matching algorithm with color coordination logic
+- Add more sophisticated recommendation system based on style compatibility